dotnet/orleans/Getting-Started-With-Orleans/Debugging.md

 ## Symlbols
 Symbols for Orleans binaries are published to https://nuget.smbsrc.net symbols server.
 Add it to the list of symbols server in the Visual Studio options under Debugging/Symbols for debugging Orleans code.
+Make sure there is traling slash in the URL.
+Visual Studio 2015 has a bug with parsing it.

 ## Sources